 Design Thinking in Telecom: ETB, Colombia

 How does a 130-year-old telecom stay relevant in the 21st century, all without alienating its loyal customers but still appealing to the new, tech-savvy generation?
-Simple, they practiced a design thinking mindset.
+Simple, they practiced design thinking in business.

 ETB, Colombia’s oldest telecom, decided to leverage their already highly recognizable brand and created a blueprint for a complete overhaul of their retail spaces, one that would appeal to a new generation without neglecting their current customer base.
 However, in order to do that, they needed to transform and design their public spaces (stores) and give them a more personal feel.
 This included new warm and bright retail outlets, self-service kiosks that eliminated waiting in line, as well as a facelift of the brand with a new colour palette and brand guide.